fajarramadhann/NotesJar-Blockchain/Flow Step Develop Smart Contract.md

 ```

 **Pro TIps**:
-- Use openzeppelin for standard
+- Use openzeppelin for standard feature(e.g., ERC20, AccessControl)
+- Add modifier to check permission or limitations

+### 4. Testing
+Before deploy, always test your contract
+-